FOR OUR FRAGILE VENICE:

 Of creatives who arrive not to consume, but to contribute.

-Of institutions that engage in dialogue.
+Of institutions that listen.

 Of tourism that understands.